 This next pair of marine binoculars are very similar to the pair above in terms of the feature provided and the design.
 The main difference is the use of the Porro Prism shape, which some will prefer.
 There is a magnification of 7 x 50mm.
 It comes with a case and strap, but not the belt loop has seen with the previous model.

 There are some great comments from buyers about the ease of use, weatherproofing and overall quality.
-It offers the same weatherproofing and protection, just in a different shape and design.
+It offers the same weatherproofing and protection, just in different shapes and designs.

 Users also like the case and the amount of padding on the strap.
 However, there are some mixed comments on durability after some were dropped and knocked on boats.
 There is also the same issue as those stiff eyecups.